dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

-Why do you think they sap the finances of anyone they subdue via psychological torture? *BECAUSE THEY DON'T WANT YOU TO RUN TO ANOTHER COUNTRY AND FIND OUT HOW MUCH YOUR LIFE CHANGES WHEN YOU DON'T HAVVE TO DEAL WITH THIS SHIT.* They don't want you to inform people from other countries about what's happening.
+Why do you think they sap the finances of anyone they subdue via psychological torture? *BECAUSE THEY DON'T WANT YOU TO RUN TO ANOTHER COUNTRY AND FIND OUT HOW MUCH YOUR LIFE CHANGES WHEN YOU DON'T HAVE TO DEAL WITH THIS SHIT.* They don't want you to inform people from other countries about what's happening.
 Why?
 Because other countries wouldn't sit back and watch this shit happen?